 Mentor Partner I, LLC ("Partner I") was reorganized under the laws of the State of Texas in February 2021.
 The entity was originally organized as a limited liability company under the laws of the State of California on September 19, 2017.
-Partner I was formed as a wholly owned subsidiary of Mentor for the purpose of cannabis-focused acquisition and investment.
+Partner I was formed as a wholly owned subsidiary of Mentor for the purpose of acquisition and investment.
 On September 25, 2020, a limited liability company named Mentor Partner I, LLC ("Partner I Texas") was organized under the laws of the State of Texas.
 A member-approved merger between Partner I and Partner I Texas was approved by the California and Texas Secretaries of State, and became effective February 17, 2021, with Partner I Texas as the surviving entity.
 In 2018, Mentor contributed \$996,000 of capital to Partner I to facilitate the purchase of manufacturing equipment to be leased from Partner I by G FarmaLabs Limited ("G Farma"), under a Master Equipment Lease Agreement dated January 16, 2018, as amended.
 Partner I acquired and delivered manufacturing equipment as selected by G Farma Entities under sales-type finance leases.
-During the years ended December 31, 2021 and 2020, Mentor withdrew capital of \$52,800 and \$300,000, respectively, from Partner I did not have any sales revenue for the years ended December 31, 2021 or 2020.
-Interest income recognized from Partner I finance leases for the years ended December 31, 2021 and 2020, due to circumstances described in note 8 to the consolidated financial statements.
+During the years ended December 31, 2022 and 2021, Mentor withdrew capital of \$0 and \$52,800, respectively, from Partner I did not have any sales revenue for the years ended December 31, 2022 or 2021.
+Interest income recognized from Partner I finance leases for the years ended December 31, 2022 and 2021, was \$0 and \$0, respectively.
+The finance leases resulting from this investment have been fully impaired as of December 31, 2022 and 2021, due to circumstances described in Note 9 to the consolidated financial statements.